-If you’re looking for a way to turn your workout into a source of earning extra income while living healthier, happier lives, then check no further than the App store on your phone.
+If you’re looking for a way to turn your workout into a source of earning extra income while living healthier, happier lives, then look no further and read this Pact App review.

-PACT is a mobile app that pays their members to stick with their fitness plans.
-In the app, you make an agreement known as “pact” in which there is a commitment on your part to achieve specific goals each week, and they pay you for attaining it.
+This is a mobile app that pays their members to stick with their fitness plans.
+In the app, you make an agreement known as “Pact” in which there is a commitment on your part to achieve specific goals each week, and they pay you for attaining it.

 Simply put, you get paid to keep up your goals.
 But the negative side, where you fail to reach your goals, you pay them.
 So in other words, members who do not keep up their pact pay for the users who do.

-Every workout you miss can cost you about $5-20 dollars.
-But the least you will pay for each workout missed is $5.
+Every workout you miss can cost you about $5-20 dollars and the least you will pay for each workout missed is $5.

 Meanwhile, what you can make per workout is just about 15-20 cents, that could add up over time with more activities that you do each week.

 The Types Available